Alla Efimova

-Efimova serves on the boards of the Carl Heidenreich Foundation, Wild Projects, and on the advisory board of the American Photography Archives Group (APAG).
+Efimova has served on the boards of the Woodman Artist Residency Foundation, the Carl Heidenreich Foundation, Wild Projects, the Center for Art and Religion at the Graduate Theological Union, Berkeley, the Council of American Jewish Museums, and as an advisor to the American Photography Archives Group (APAG).

 Education

 Alla Efimova received her B.A. from New York University, and a Ph.D. in Visual and Cultural Studies from the University of Rochester.